 The vast majority of our homes are gas central heated via a conventional type of boiler or similar.
-The average age of boilers within the stock was 22 years in September 2021, in September 2022 is 13 years and in September 2023 12 years.
+The average age of boilers within the stock was 22 years in September 2021 and in September 2022 is 13 years

 134 of our 2850 homes are not gas centrally heated primarily where there is no gas supply to the block, or a gas fired boiler supplies electric heaters.